Thor: Ragnarok: Development

-By October 2015, Taika Waititi had entered negotiations to direct Thor: Ragnarok.
+By October 2015, Taika Waititi had entered negotiations to direct Ragnarok.
 Other directors under consideration included Ruben Fleischer, Rob Letterman, and Rawson Marshall Thurber.
 Elizabeth Banks had expressed interest in presenting a pitch for the film, but never ultimately met with Marvel to do so.
 Marvel presented the prospective directors with "the ten different ideas that we had for the movie", asking them all to come back with a clearer picture of what the film should be.
-Waititi created "a sizzle reel for the tone, and some joke stuff" using clips from other films, including Big Trouble in Little China.
+Waititi created "a sizzle reel for the tone, and some joke stuff" using clips from other films, including Big Trouble in Little China (1986).
 Despite being a discouraged practice within the company, Marvel considered Waititi's reel to be "amazing", particularly its use of Led Zeppelin's "Immigrant Song" for the score, which Feige felt "defined what Taika was going to do with this".
 The song was later used in the film itself, and for marketing it.
 On why he decided to pursue directing the film, after stating in 2012 that he had no interest in "big features, where the art of the project was sacrificed for profit", Waititi said he felt "like a guest in Marvel's universe but with the creative freedom to do what I want".
 Waititi was confirmed as director of the film by multiple news outlets later in October.

 In the same month, Mark Ruffalo was also finalizing a deal to reprise his role as Bruce Banner / Hulk from previous MCU films, which was confirmed shortly after.
-Hulk was last seen at the end of Avengers: Age of Ultron traveling in a Quinjet, which was originally planned to be shown flying near Saturn.
-Feige explained that this was changed to an Earth-based location to leave Hulk's fate ambiguous and dispel rumors that a film based on "Planet Hulk" was in development, since Marvel Studios had no plans to adapt the storyline at the time.
+Hulk was last seen at the end of the MCU film Avengers: Age of Ultron (2015) traveling in a Quinjet, which was originally planned to be shown flying near Saturn.
+Feige explained that this was changed to an Earth-based location to leave Hulk's fate ambiguous and dispel rumors that a film based on the 2006 comic storyline "Planet Hulk" was in development, since Marvel Studios had no plans to adapt the storyline at the time.
 According to executive producer Brad Winderbaum, the idea to include Hulk in Ragnarok came early on in development, when the production team looked at the "Planet Hulk" storyline and felt it was a "no brainer" to integrate Hulk into the Thor franchise, exploring "the idea of a planet where there's gladiatorial games as a Thor predicament.
 [That storyline] was a really cool idea to us."
-Feige further explained that initial discussions had focused on doing "something totally different with Thor", and that centered on continuing the relationship with Loki and ideas for Hela, Valkyrie, Balder, and Beta Ray Bill, "but we were like, 'We need something big.'"
+Feige further explained that initial discussions had focused on doing "something totally different with Thor", and that centered on continuing the relationship with Loki and ideas for Hela, Valkyrie, Balder the Brave, and Beta Ray Bill, "but we were like, 'We need something big.'"
 This turned to discussing Thor going to space, and jokingly calling it "Planet Thor", which led to including Hulk in the film and revealing that he ultimately went to space at the end of Age of Ultron.